 For individuals with intellectual and/or developmental disabilities, completing everyday tasks such as managing personal hygiene, paying bills and overcoming physical restrictions can make living independently a struggle.
 Extended family homes (EFH) are wonderful resources that give these individuals the opportunity to live independently with additional support to meet goals and develop life skills.
 EFH’s can assist with medication management, transportation and helping the individual to meet their goals.

-Q: Who can be an extended family home?
+Who can provider an extended family home?

-Miller: There are a few steps;
+There are a few steps;

 Step 1: Meet with a Recruitment Coordinator